Embodiment

 Having a felt sense and perception of impermanence allows you to keep an open heart and mind to the situations you find yourself in.
 Recognising that how things are now is not how they will always be helps you to avoid feeling overwhelmed.

-When things are bad, it is useful to think about how things have been bad before and how they will be bad again.
+When things are bad, it is useful to think about how things have been bad before and how they will be bad again but that life carries on and things are ultimately ok.
 This is just one phase of bad in a series of changing circumstances.
 Equally, when things are good you can learn to appreciate them for how they are now, as you know things will change.

 Another important part of embodying a sense of impermanence is coming to terms with death.
-Remember that fear is the biggest enemy to mindfulness.
+Remember that fear is one of the biggest enemies to mindfulness.
 So if you can spend some time contemplating death and coming to terms with it, it can buy you a huge amount of freedom.

 We all only have a given amount of time on this earth.
 Accepting that you and your loved ones will all die someday means that you can approach even this fate with a certain amount of spaciousness and welcoming.